John Pryor and 9/11: 'They're all dead'

 A vivid book penned by his brother offers a personal and intimate account of Dr. John Pryor's life, including responding to the Sept.
 11, 2001, terrorist attacks

-Editor's note: Dr. John Pryor, a combat surgeon, was killed when a rocket blast into a Mosul Air Base claimed his life at 42 on Christmas morning 2008.
+Dr. John Pryor, a combat surgeon, was killed when a rocket blast into a Mosul Air Base claimed his life at 42 on Christmas morning 2008.
 As we remember the tragedy of the Sept.
 11, 2001, terrorist attacks, this excerpt from his memoir, written by his brother, describes searching the rubble for victims when he responded on 9/11.
-To learn more about Dr. John Pryor's life and to order the book, DrJohnPryor.com.
+"Alright, Let's Call it a Draw: The Life of John Pryor" is available from Amazon.

 Mike, Bob and I decided to enter the inner zone, but first we would need to get past the police barricade.